mschwingen/hardware/modelm-usb/README.md

 Setup the QMK build environment as described in the project documentation.

-The different LED options require different firmware settings: in the QMK source tree, in file keyboards/mschwingen/modelm/rules.mk, select one of
+The different LED options require different firmware settings, so you need to select the correct firmware to build and flash.
+Select one of:

-> KBLEDS_VARIANT = ws2812

-> KBLEDS_VARIANT = wired

-> KBLEDS_VARIANT = ffc

-(uncomment by removing the leading "#") according to your version.
-Compile the firmware by entering
+> make mschwingen/modelm/led_wired:default

+> make mschwingen/modelm/led_ffc:default

-> make mschwingen/modelm:default
+> make mschwingen/modelm/led_ws2812:default

-Activate the bootloader and flash the firmware using
+Activate the bootloader and flash the firmware using one of:

+> make mschwingen/modelm/led_wired:default:dfu

+> make mschwingen/modelm/led_ffc:default:dfu

-> make mschwingen/modelm:default:dfu
+> make mschwingen/modelm/led_ws2812:default:dfu

 ## Assembly